arpowers/andrew-powers-site/content/posts/muskEngineeringRules/post.md

 ![Designing Requirements](./homer.jpg)

-A project's requirements are the design constraints or goals that are 'required' in order for the project to meet its goals.
+A project's requirements are the design constraints or goals that are 'required' for success.

 There are many reasons they can be "dumb."

 From my experience, requirement problems often come from a general poor understanding of the customer's true pain points and incentives.
 In Musk's, often requirements are dictated by physics.